VWE Investors Have Opportunity to Lead Vintage Wine Estates, Inc. Securities Fraud Lawsuit

-LOS ANGELES, Dec.
-29, 2022 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Vintage Wine Estates, Inc. ("Vintage Wine" or the "Company") (NASDAQ: VWE).
+LOS ANGELES, Jan.
+5, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Vintage Wine Estates, Inc. ("Vintage Wine" or the "Company") (NASDAQ: VWE).

 Class Period: October 13, 2021 – September 13, 2022